NightFurySL2001/unicode-blocks-py/README.md

 ## Update

 To update the blocks data from Unicode Character Database, update the `project.version` key in `pyproject.toml` to the Unicode version number, and then run `python3 build_blocks.py`.
 This will update the `src/unicode_blocks/blocks.py` file, which is automatically generated from UCD data.

+Most of these steps should be directly runnable through GitHub Actions.

 ## Contributing